STATS-170B-Group4/STATS-170B/README.md

 We are unable to pricde the original datasets, so we have example sets of data instead.
 This will drastically effect the results of the Markdown file.

+To view logistic models, download the relevant csv files and run the markdown script.